 1. Personal answers.
-Example: Some people may think about the salary, the working
+Example: Some people may think about the salary, the working hours, the distance between home and place of work (in the case of a job) etc.

 - 1. When choosing a career or a job, what are the key decision points for different people? - Have you ever talked to anybody about your career path?
 Why?
 Why not?
 Personal answers.
 Example: Yes, I have talked to my family about it because I was in doubt about what I should do.